neoxia/apoyo/docs/vuepress/guide/files/getting-started.md

 # Getting started

-This library is a simplified and framework agnostic clone of [Adonisjs Drive](https://github.com/adonisjs/drive).
+This library is a simplified and framework agnostic version of [Adonisjs Drive](https://github.com/adonisjs/drive).

+As such, the API, as well as the source code, will be (and will probably stay) very similar to the `Drive` object of the `Adonisjs` framework.

+However, additional features and methods may be added later if required.

+Here a small usage example:

 ```ts
 import { FakeDriver } from '@apoyo/files'